 Interested but need help funding an event?
 AMSA offers microgrants for NPCW programs.
 Check out AMSA's National Primary Care Week(www.amsa.org) page for information about this grant and for a suggested list of programs.

-SNMA chapters and FMIGs have the opportunity to host a number of events together.
+SNMA and LMSA chapters and FMIGs have the opportunity to host a number of events together.
 Throughout the year, monthly health-related themes (e.g., National Nutrition Month, National Primary Care Week, etc.) can easily be incorporated into events sponsored by both groups.
 Some ideas are: